-Students must have a bachelor's degree in Computer Science from an accredited institution, with an overall minimum grade point average of 3.0 for regular graduate status.
+Students are expected to have a bachelor's degree in computer science, computer engineering, or a closely related major from an accredited institution, with an overall minimum grade point average of 3.0 for regular graduate status.
 Students may be admitted conditionally if they have an undergraduate grade point average of 2.7 or above and at least a 3.0 grade point average in all courses in items below.

-Courses covering computer programming, data structures, theory of computation, digital circuits, computer organization, and operating systems.
-The material covered in these courses should be equivalent to, respectively, CS 5100, CEG 6350, and CEG 5200 at Wright State University.
+Courses covering computer programming, data structures, computer organization, and operating systems.
+The material covered in these courses should be equivalent to, respectively, CS 5160, CS 3100, CEG 3310, and CEG 4350 at Wright State University.

-Mathematics and science prerequisites: one year sequences in calculus and calculus-based physics, as well as knowledge of linear or matrix algebra, ordinary differential equations, probability, and statistics.
+Mathematics and science prerequisites: one year sequences in calculus and calculus-based physics, as well as knowledge of linear or matrix algebra, probability, and statistics.

 NOTE: The GRE will be waived for students applying for the Master's program in the following cases: a) a person with a Wright State University BS or BA degree from the College of Engineering and Computer Science whose undergraduate GPA is above 3.3, b) a person with a graduate degree in Engineering, Science, or Mathematics from an American institution.
 The GRE is highly recommended for anyone who is or will be applying for graduate assistantships.